 She was left with cognitive damage (i.e. her ability to think, learn, remember, understand and communicate was reduced).
 She managed to complete her secondary schooling but failed to cope with a university course.

-She received damages of £2 million including a lump sum and an annual payment for life (periodical payment).
+We assisted Esther in bringing a claim against the hospital and she received damages of £2 million including a lump sum and an annual payment for life (periodical payment).
 This enabled her to pay for some support at home, particularly to plan and organise her activities.
 It should also meet her loss of earnings for life.

 All names have been changed to protect the identities of the individuals